amoghsawant17/Excel-Sales_Analytics/README.md

 - [x]	Designing empathetic user-centric reports for both technical and non-technical stakeholders.
 - [x] Capacity to analyze complex problems, evaluate alternatives, and make informed decisions.
 - [x] Efficient allocation and management of time and resources to meet project deadlines and deliver high-quality analyses.
-- [x]	Designing empathetic user-centric reports.
 - [x] Willingness to adapt to evolving project requirements, and changing data landscapes.
 - [x] Demonstrating flexibility and continuous learning to enhance project performance.
-- [x] Diligence in maintaining accuracy and precision in data analysis, model development, and reporting.